Cursive Writing

 Step # 8

-By now, you will be able to move your hands and control your pen’s position to make desired curves, strokes, circles, and shapes of all the lowercase alphabets.
-You can practice the uppercase alphabets one by one and then write and practice words by joining all the upper and lowercase letters.
+By now, you will be able to move your hands and control your pen’s position to make desired curves, strokes, circles, and shapes of all the lowercase letters.
+You can practice the uppercase alphabet one by one and then write and practice words by joining all the upper and lowercase letters.

 Tips to Learn and Improve Cursive Writing

-• If you are a beginner, start writing with a pencil initially, and after learning to write all cursive alphabets perfectly, you can switch to using a pen.
+• Cursive writing for beginners is best to start with a pencil initially, and after learning to write all the cursive alphabets perfectly, you can switch to a pen.

 • There are plenty of cursive handwriting worksheets available online and offline, and you can get one to practice.
 Most of these worksheets contain dotted letters that help trace and practice writing in cursive.

-• Never exert too much pressure on your pencil/pen while writing, and try to hold it gentle enough as you hold it while drawing anything.
+• Never exert too much pressure on your pencil/pen while writing, and try to hold it gently enough as you hold it while drawing anything.

 • If you have someone in your family/friends who writes in cursive, then take their help correcting your copies and guiding you.